openfare/openfare/README.md

     </a>
 </p>

-The open source software ecosystem has a maintenance problem.
+The public software ecosystem has a maintenance problem.
 Thousands of critical software dependencies are maintained on the good will of casual volunteers.
 This fragile state means that critical software is abandoned or maintained with a passing interest.
 A security and stability nightmare.

 Sponsorship and donation schemes have largely failed.
 They are not game theoretically viable strategies for addressing the problem.
 The solution is micro-payment compensation at scale.